-The Duke of Edinburgh’s Award in Australia (National Award Authority – NAA) is licensed by The Duke of Edinburgh’s Award Foundation (International Award Foundation – IAF) to operate The Duke of Edinburgh’s Award in Australia.
+The Duke of Edinburgh’s Award in Australia (National Award Authority – NAA) is licensed by The Duke of Edinburgh’s International Award Foundation (International Award Foundation – IAF) to operate The Duke of Edinburgh’s Award in Australia.

 The NAO is responsible for:

 - Maintaining the licence requirements including the fundamental principles and operating principles of The Duke of Ed as set out by IAF and the Code of Practice.

 - Funding and resourcing of The Duke of Ed, including arrangements with partners such as government, industry and individuals.

 - Promotion and building awareness of The Duke of Ed.